 May 29, 2026 · Background Requirements

-Passport Photo Background Colour Guide: What's Allowed?
+Passport Photo Background Colour Guide: Rules, Lighting & ICAO

 Quick answer